Minhtoi20xxx/LF-Launcher/README.md

 # LF Launcher

-LF Launcher là một launcher Minecraft được phát triển cho các thiết bị Android. Ứng dụng tập trung vào:
+LF Launcher is a Minecraft launcher developed for Android devices.
+The application focuses on:

-- Quản lý worlds, settings và add-ons.
+- Managing worlds, settings and add-ons.

-- Giao diện đơn giản và hiện đại.
+- Simple and modern interface.

-- Lưu ý: Windows không được hỗ trợ.
+- Note: Windows is not supported.

-Phiên bản gốc được phát triển bởi Mod2090 (Vietnam).
+The original version was developed by Mod2090 (Vietnam).

 License

-Mã nguồn này được cấp phép theo Apache License 2.0.
-Vui lòng xem file LICENSE để biết chi tiết.
+This source code is licensed under the Apache License 2.0.
+Please see the LICENSE file for details.